tfabris/BlueGigaEmpeg/README.md

 ------------------------------------------------------------------------------
 The firmware on the BlueGigaEmpeg module resides in an Arduino chip which is part of the BlueGigaEmpeg assembly.
-To update to the latest BlueGigaEmpeg firmware on the Arduino, you will be uploading the sketch to the Arduino.
+To update to the latest BlueGigaEmpeg firmware on the Arduino, you will be uploading the sketch to the Arduino ("sketch" is the name for an Arduino program).

 But there is a modification that you must perform first: You must increase the default size of the Arduino serial port buffers.
 This can only be done by modifying the compiler's files directly.
 If this isn't done, then after you upload new firmware to the Arduino, there will be intermittent errors in the